ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 Note that the `key` attribute values are always given as strings.
 In the case of boolean or number mappings, this value is parsed to the appropriate type, so that it can properly be compared to the values from the row records.

+If a template includes text, that text should be within a `span` element, otherwise, when the text is too long for the cell, it it will not be ellipsized and there will be no tooltip to show the full value.

 ```TS
 import {
     attr,